Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Introduction

-The result is a model that not only outperforms existing monocular approaches in terms of image quality but also surpasses multi-view methods, even when the latter leverage a significantly greater volume of data.
+The result is a model that not only outperforms existing monocular approaches in terms of image quality but also surpasses multi-view methods, even when the latter leverages a significantly greater volume of data.

 In summary, our contributions are threefold: \begin{enumerate} \item \textbf{Differential Avatar Manipulation}: A fully-differentiable pipeline enables targeted \textbf{control} of appearance and geometry \textbf{through text input}.
-Intermediate representations encompass key aspects such as body shape, pose, texture, lighting, and camera viewpoint. \item A \textbf{Viewpoint-agnostic Canonical Representation} of 2D textures and 2D-3D correspondences allows to learn high-fidelity 3D textures from a \textbf{single RGB video} source.
-Resulting rendering quality under novel viewpoints and human poses outperforms even multi-view approaches. \item A \textbf{Decomposed Appearance Generation} module discerns albedo and shading predictions.
+Intermediate representations encompass key aspects such as body shape, pose, texture, lighting, and camera viewpoint. \item A \textbf{Viewpoint-agnostic Canonical Representation} of 2D diffused textures and 2D-3D correspondences allows to learn high-fidelity 3D textures from a \textbf{single RGB video} source.
+Resulting in rendering quality under novel viewpoints and human poses outperforms even multi-view approaches. \item A \textbf{Decomposed Appearance Generation} module discerns diffused color and lighting correction branches based on the pose and view-direction predictions.
 This enables modification of illumination while preserving texture integrity. \end{enumerate}